A long time ago, in our very own galaxy, there was just a Star Wars movie franchise.

 Star Wars: Episode IX (December 20, 2019)

 Little is known about the plot of Episode IX, and even the official title of the film is a closely guarded secret at this point.
 We do know, however, that Episode VII – The Force Awakens director J.J.
-Abrams is back behind the camera for the conclusion of the new trilogy he kick-started back in 2015.
-Given how few of the original trilogy’s characters are able to play a role in this chapter of the saga, no one quite knows what to expect from Episode IX beyond a passing of the torch from the old guard to the new cast of colorful characters introduced in The Force Awakens and last year’s Episode VIII – The Last Jedi.
+Abrams is back behind the camera for the conclusion of the new trilogy he kick-started in 2015.
+Given how few of the original trilogy’s characters are able to play an active role in this chapter of the saga, no one quite knows what to expect from Episode IX beyond a passing of the torch from the old guard to the new cast of colorful characters introduced in The Force Awakens and last year’s Episode VIII – The Last Jedi.

 Rian Johnson’s spinoff trilogy (TBD)